micbjo/qapital-backend-test/README.md

 I found the REST endpoint naming to be a bit hard to understand.
 It seems odd to use a path parameter for a user, {userId}, in a path not relating to a user.
-This would be more conventional option in my opinion:
+This would be a more conventional option in my opinion:

 `/api/savings-rules?active={boolean}&user={userId}`

+Or maybe:

+`/api/savings-rules/active?user={userId}`

 My overall guiding rule however, was to not mess with the existing API, so I simply added the new endpoint within the existing structure: